 Felt rug pads are available in a variety of thicknesses and are usually cut and sized to order.
 Felt pads add the most cushion to a rug and help prevent wear to the fibers.
 However, they do not provide a great deal of protection from slipping unless the rug is quite large.

 The top-of-the-line pads combine felt with a natural rubber backing fused to the felt with heat.
 These are ideal for hardwood floors because they provide exceptional cushioning to the rug and the gripping quality of the rubber to prevent slippage.Continue to 5 of 11 below.

 05 of 11

 Gripper tape comes in a roll and is usually 2 to 3 inches wide.
 The tape is applied directly to the floor in a grid or outline that will fit the edges of the rug.
 It works best for rugs that are 4 feet by 6 feet or smaller.
 The rug can be removed for easier cleaning, and the gripper tape can be easily removed from the floor and repositioned.

 Double-Sided Carpet Tape

 Double-sided carpet tape is sold in a roll or pre-cut squares.
 Carpet tapes can be found in varying thickness and adhesive quality.
-The most durable tape has an acrylic adhesive on both sides and works well for rugs made from synthetic materials like polypropylene.
+The most durable tape has an acrylic adhesive on both sides and works well for rugs made from synthetic materials, such as polypropylene.